 Part of managing your Google reviews requires generating reviews.
 If you leave it up to customers to remember, you’ll only get a small fraction of the reviews you can get with a proactive approach.

-It’s important to request a review right after a successful transaction.
+It’s important to request a review right after a positive customer experience.
 This way, the experience with your business will be fresh in your customer’s mind, and they’ll be more likely to share a positive experience.
 Don’t wait until their enthusiasm fades.
 Here are some tips for getting reviews while the experience is still fresh:

 Get a QR code that takes people directly to the URL where they can leave you a review on Google.
 If you work in the field where you visit people’s homes, print the QR code and place it in an acrylic sign holder and bring it with you to each job site.
 This works great for plumbers, roofers, electricians, and general contractors.